gbv/concept-browser/README.md

 # concept-browser

-This is an application for browsing through several Knowledge Organization Systems that have been converted to the [JSKOS](https://gbv.github.io/jskos/jskos.html) format and are provided via the [jskos PHP library](https://packagist.org/packages/gbv/jskos).
+This is a web application for browsing Knowledge Organization Systems (KOS) provided in [JSKOS format](https://gbv.github.io/jskos/) via [ELMA API](http://gbv.github.io/elma/).

-It is configured to require a running instance of the jskos PHP library and the wrappers included in the [jskos-php-examples](https://github.com/gbv/jskos-php-examples).
+By default it is configured to require a running instance of the jskos PHP library and the wrappers included in the [jskos-php-examples](https://github.com/gbv/jskos-php-examples).